back

 }

-With the wrap, idx evaluates to 0xFFFFFFFFFFFFFFC1 — i.e. -63 when interpreted as a signed offset into the array.
+With the wrap, idx evaluates to 0xFFFFFFFFFFFFFFC1.
+Interpreted as a signed offset into the array, that is -63.
 Since sizeof(struct kvm_rmap_head) = 8, the addressable target is exactly 8 * 63 = 504 bytes before the rmap allocation.
-More generally, varying which bit in mask drives __fls yields a backward window of [-8, -504] bytes from rmap_array_base.
+Varying which bit in mask drives __fls yields a backward window of [-8, -504] bytes from rmap_array_base.

 rmap_write_protect() then reads rmap_head->val at the OOB address.
 If non-zero, it interprets the value as either a direct SPTE pointer or a pte_list_desc * and clears the writable bit.
 That is a kernel OOB read followed by a conditional kernel OOB write at an attacker-influenced address.
 On a slab allocation it would be the start of a familiar exploit chain.